GetUp/volunteer-chat-bot/readme.md

 ## Page "Thread Setup"

-To provide help text and a Get Started button in the messenger interface, grab a page token and use the following curl commands:
+To provide help text, Get Started button, and persistent menu in the messenger interface, grab a page token and use the following curl commands:

 ```
 curl -X POST -H "Content-Type: application/json" -d '{